wwinslade/wnetgraph/pseudocode.md

   int printwidth, printheight

 graph::graph(argc, argv)
-  Perform input validation on CLI passed arguments, check for good input and output file
+  Perform input validation on CLI passed arguments Check for good input and output file, that the extension of the output file is a .jgr, input is .wnet

   create a new node to act as the sentinel set sentinel depth to -1